tgrux/tgrux.github.io/presentations/ngConf-2018/notes/NG-Conf-Day-1-41818.md

 ## CLI

 Tree shakable providers - Only download the services you need.
-Schematics - allow you to “do things” to your angular project:
+Schematics - allow you to "do things" to your angular project:

 - generate, new, update, add
   - *update* - single command to update dependencies, APIs, RxJS, Material